yannikmesserli/UC-2018/presentations/building-apps-with-arcgis-js-api/presentation.md

 ### <b>Provide content for your apps (1)</b>

 1. Process data

-2. Publish data - individually or as a web scene
+2. Publish data as individual layers or a web scene

 3. Configure and schedule cache generation

 4. Integrate and configure layers for multiple usage on the web

 ---